tamalkd/ShinySCDA/design.md

 * **User Specified Design: Select text file containing possible assignments**: Only required for *User Specified Design*.
 Text file where all the possible assignments can be found.

-* **Save possible assignments?**: Only required for function *Display all possible assignments*.
-Save the possible assignments to a file or just see them as output in the web app.
-The default is *No*, which only displays the possible assignments in the web app.
-If *Yes* is selected, a file select window will appear after clicking on *Submit*, a new text file can be created or an existing text file can be selected in any folder to save the output.

 ##### **References**

 Bult&eacute;, I., & Onghena, P. (2008).
 An R package for single-case randomization tests. *Behavior Research Methods, 40*, 467-478. [doi:10.3758/BRM.40.2.467](https://link.springer.com/article/10.3758/BRM.40.2.467).